Test Execution

 Full Definition

-The test execution process:
+The test execution process typically follows these stages:

-4. Comparison: Compare actual vs. expected results
+4. Comparison: Compare actual results against expected results to determine pass or fail

-5. Documentation: Record status, evidence, notes
+5. Documentation: Record status, capture evidence (screenshots, logs, videos), and write execution notes

 Test execution can be: